apache/lucenenet/websites/site/quick-start/tutorial.md

 In the block of code below we search the index for all the documents that have a domain field value of "lucenenet.apache.org".

 > [!NOTE]
-> Note that in the block of code below we specify `applyAllDeletes: true` when getting a Reader.
+> Note that in the block of code below we specify `applyAllDeletes: true` when getting a `DirectoryReader`.
 This means that uncommitted deleted documents will be applied to the reader we obtain.
 If this value were false then only committed deletes would be applied to the reader.
-In our example we don't delete any documents but when getting a Reader we must still specify some value for this parameter.
+In our example we don't delete any documents but when getting a `DirectoryReader` we must still specify some value for this parameter.

 We happen to specify that we want just the top 2 matching results from the search but based on the data in our example only one result matches and so only that one result will be returned.
 The code then writes out to the console the number of matching documents and the title of the first (and in this case only) matching result.